 Simple yet effective, this inexpensive writing desk is ideal for those on a budget.

-Cons: There aren’t any other size or color options for this desk, so if the all-black design or 39.2-inch width isn’t right for your space, you’ll have to look elsewhere.
-It also only has a single storage drawer, which is quite small and thus doesn’t have as much room for desk or writing supplies.
+Cons: This desk has no other size or color options, so if the all-black design or 39.2-inch width isn’t right for your space, you’ll have to look elsewhere.
+It also only has a single storage drawer, so it has less room for writing supplies.

 Bottom Line: Furniture is an overall pricey investment, and writing desks are no exception.
-It may not be the grandest or most decorative choice, but if you’re in the market for a new writing desk with a limited budget to work with, this model will fulfill that need without breaking the bank.
+It may not be the grandest or most decorative choice, but if you’re in the market for a new writing desk with a limited budget, this model will fulfill that need without breaking the bank.

-Pros: While a more elaborate or sophisticated writing desk isn’t a necessity for everyone, there’s nothing wrong with wanting something that’s as decorative as it is functional.
+Pros: While a more elaborate or sophisticated writing desk isn’t necessary for everyone, there’s nothing wrong with wanting something as decorative as it is functional.
 And this particular writing desk nicely fits the bill for both.
-It’s incredibly elegant and modern-looking and much more colorful than the average writing desk.
-You have the choice between emerald green, graphite gray, pale pink, and white.
-Each color has elegant golden brassy accents that only add to the elegance of the desk.
-Yet this writing desk’s appeal isn’t all decorative.
-It’s got two spacious drawers for stashing your writing or drawing supplies, sturdy metal legs to offer extra strength and support, and even a built-in wireless charging spot that allows you to charge your smartphone, no cord needed.
+The white color complements just about any decor style, and the main body of the desk comes pre-assembled.
+Yet this writing desk’s appeal isn’t all decorative— it’s got seven total drawers for stashing your writing or drawing supplies, plus three cubbies and a small built-in hutch shelf.
+It also features a handy plug on top for your computer or lamp, plus a USB port for charging devices.

-Bottom Line: Through and through, this is one of the most visually pleasing writing desks you can buy.
-Its rich, colorful finish and modern designed frame may make you feel like writing and/or working from home can actually be fun again.
+Bottom Line: This writing desk perfectly blends aesthetics and functionality.
+Its rich, white finish and modern frame may make you feel like writing and working from home can be fun again.

 Whether you write professionally, semi-professionally, as a hobby, or you simply like to write letters and thank you cards by hand, a writing desk could be a worthwhile investment.
-They’ll provide you with a cozy, personalized space to write or type away while also giving you a convenient place to store your various writing and mailing utensils.
+They’ll provide a cozy, personalized space to write or type away and a convenient place to store your writing and mailing utensils.